dv-123/Minor_Projects/CAD_Projects/System_C/Subscalar_Adder/README.md

 ![](Subscalar_Adder.PNG)

-"Note: This project is for understanding purpose only and does not belong to me completely."
+"Note: This project is for learning purpose only and does not belong to me completely."